Some Edinburgh Tips From Locals and what to see in Edinburgh

 Then there is ‘The Water of Leith Walk’ which is a famous walkway with our Edinburgh residents.
 Here you can explore this natural hidden gem.
 Follow the waterway as it flows through the city and out to a vibrant dock.
 24 miles long, starting at the Pentland Hills, it winds through the heart of Edinburgh.
 And it finishes at the Firth of Forth at Leith – once Edinburgh’s industrial heartland.
 Notably, it powered over 70 mills, producing paper, fabric, and flour in its day.
 Furthermore, the river mouth was a vibrant dock and boat building industry.

-However, today the river is now home to a wide diversity of wildlife.
-Here you can see a wide variety of plants and animals such as wild garlic, orchids, brown trout, heron, kingfisher and otters.
+But, today the river is now home to a wide diversity of wildlife. so you can enjoy a wide variety of plants and animals such as wild garlic, orchids, brown trout, heron, kingfisher and otters.
 For your enjoyment, it can be explored by foot or bike along the 12 and 3/4 mile Water of Leith Walkway.

 Calton Hill Museum, Art Gallery and Observatory